 Remember the WannaCry ransomware attack?
 Launched in May 2017, it was one of the most devastating and extensive cyber attacks in history, affecting over 200,000 computers across 150 countries.
 And as the criminals behind the attack demanded payment in bitcoin, it also turned the spotlight on cryptocurrency analysis.

-In this post, we explore the role data visualization tools play in detangling the cryptocurrency transactions involved in ransomware attacks like WannaCry.
+In our WannaCry analysis, we explore the role data visualization tools play in detangling the cryptocurrency transactions involved in ransomware attacks.
 We dig deeper into the bitcoin ransoms paid by some victims and investigate how attackers managed to exchange their cryptocurrency for cash.

 Why do hackers demand cryptocurrency?